tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 Next, we started debugging the program using `gdb` by following the steps below:

-1. Set a breakpoint at the "bof" function.
+1. Set a breakpoint at the "bof()" function.

 ![Alt text](images/5-6.png)